Explore

 Telegram’s user profiles

 The core of any video calling app.
 Keep the interface clean and intuitive, with easily accessible buttons for starting, answering, and ending calls.
-In addition to this, offer clear icons and labels for every other essential function, such as turning on/off the camera or muting other users.
+In addition to this, offer clear icons and labels for other essential functions, such as turning on/off the camera or muting other users.

 A screenshot of Telegram